istio/istio.io/content/en/docs/ops/ambient/install/helm-installation/index.md

 This should be installed prior to any other Istio component.

 {{< text syntax=bash snip_id=install_base >}}
-$ helm install istio-base istio/base -n istio-system --create-namespace
+$ helm install istio-base istio/base -n istio-system --create-namespace --wait
 {{< /text >}}

 ### Install the CNI component